United States military casualties of war

 The following is a tabulation of United States military casualties of war.

 Overview

 Note: "Total casualties" includes wounded, combat and non-combat deaths but not missing in action.
 "Deaths – other" includes all non-combat deaths including those from bombing, massacres, disease, suicide, and murder.

-Wars ranked by U.S. combat deaths
+Wars ranked by U.S. battle deaths

+The following is a list of wars caught by number of U.S. battle deaths suffered by military forces; deaths from disease and other non-battle causes are not included.
+Although the Confederate States of America did not consider itself part of the United States, and its forces were not part of the U.S. Army, its battle deaths are included with the losses of the Union (American Civil War).

 Wars ranked by total number of U.S. military deaths

-"Deaths per day" is the total number of Americans killed in military service, divided by the number of days between the dates of the commencement and end of hostilities.
+"Deaths per day" is the total number of Americans killed in military service, divided by the number of days between the commencement and end of hostilities.
 "Deaths per population" is the total number of deaths in military service, divided by the U.S. population of the year indicated.